gamblevore/temporal/readme.md

 # Efforts made

 * The design of the code is important.
 We need to "defeat optimisations" that would basically ruin the code!
 For example, my time-generator doesn't just call `Time32`, it ALSO xor's the result and returns it, ensuring it isn't optimised away.
-* Also, our time is 32-bit, we don't need 4GB time-deltas!
+* Also, our time is 32-bit, 4GB time-deltas is plenty!
 * We use warmups to help timings.
 * We try various mod sizes to extract randomness. (like `temporal_rand() mod 17`)
 * We use some defines to make code more consistant. `Time_`, `for_`, `Gen`

 # Please experiment:

 Improve / replace any code in here... for example:

     Time_ (Reps) {